Your browser is unsupported

 MACRO COMMENTARY

-• Annual Core Inflation, excluding food and energy, remained steady at 2.8% for the 12 months ending in April, matching the March figure and aligning with market expectations.
-The Consumer Price Index (CPI) for the same period eased to 2.3%, down from 2.4% in March and below the anticipated 2.4% rise.
-These continued signs of subdued inflation contributed to the SDX closing at 100.90, with a 0.50% loss on the day.
+• Annual Core Inflation, excluding food and energy, rose to 3.1% for the 12 months ending in July, from 2.9% in June.
+The Consumer Price Index (CPI) for the same period remained steady at 2.7%, just short of expectations.
+The SDX closed at 97.84, with a 0.51% loss on the day.

 MINI U.S. DOLLAR INDEX ® FUTURES

-Daily technical indicators of SDX prices indicated a strong sell overall based on the moving averages.
-The technical oscillators indicated generally neutral conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
-Using historical volatility, the price from the prior month’s close could range between 103.01 to 95.51 within the next 32 days.
-Investors or traders may consider the weekly support (96.36 to 95.69) or resistance areas (101.62 to 97.70) when planning their entries or exits, depending on their trading strategies.
-In May, the SDX remained in a downtrend in the weekly timeframe and sideways on the daily timeframe.
+Daily indicators of SDX prices indicated strong sell signals based on the moving averages.
+The technical oscillators indicated mostly neutral conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
+Using historical volatility, the price from the prior month’s close could range between 99.86 to 95.30 within the next 30 days.
+Investors or traders may consider the weekly support (97.02 to 96.02) or resistance areas (104.25 to 101.10) when planning their entries or exits, depending on their trading strategies.
+In July, the SDX remained in a downtrend in the weekly timeframe and reverted to an uptrend on the daily timeframe towards the end of the month.

 STATISTICAL VOLATILITY RANGESSTATISTICAL VOLATILITY RANGES